Shreybhardwaj2000/Power-BI/README.md

 # Power-BI
-It contains all my projects which are done using Power BI
+It contains super store sales analysis projects which is done using Power BI